12 Planning & RL for Transformers (Advanced Topic)

 MiniMax is an RL framework for training agentic foundation models at scale.

-- Associated with MiniMax M2.5 is a mixture of experts (MoE) foundation model trained across many real-world task environments
+- Associated with MiniMax M2.5 is a mixture of experts (MoE) foundation model trained across many real-world task environments.

 - throughput